intel/confidential-computing-zoo/documents/readthedoc/docs/source/Cloud/cloudDeployment.md

 which supports Intel® SGX encrypted computing technology.
 Now ByteDance Cloud only provides SGX instance based on bare metal for customers in whitelist.

-The configuration of the M6ce instance as blow:
+The configuration of the M6ce instance as below:

 <table border="1" cellpadding="1" cellspacing="1" style="width:500px;">
 	<tbody>